twallema/pySODM/docs/influenza_1718.md

 Name: CASES, Length: 96, dtype: float64
 ```

-The `pd.Multiindex` is important to our log posterior probability function. pySODM can automatically align a stratified model with a stratified dataset and compute the total log posterior probability, as long as the model stratification and the dataframes index level have the same name and share coordinates.
-The stratification in our dataset is named `'age_group'` and has four coordinates: `pd.IntervalIndex.from_tuples([(0,5),(5,15),(15,65),(65,120)])`.
+The `pd.Multiindex` is important to our log posterior probability function. pySODM can automatically align a stratified model with a stratified dataset and compute the total log posterior probability, as long as the model dimension and the dataframes index level have the same name and share coordinates.
+The dimension in our dataset is named `'age_group'` and has four coordinates: `pd.IntervalIndex.from_tuples([(0,5),(5,15),(15,65),(65,120)])`.
 The `time`/`date` axis is obligatory as always.

 > **note** If we'd stratify our model further to include spatial patches, we could still calibrate the model to the DataFrame above. pySODM would, in its current implementation, automatically sum over the model's spatial axis to align the prediction with the data.
 Potentially, this automatic summation could be replaced with a `lambda` function.